-Due to the cessation of National Service the Army underwent a major reorganisation.
+After the War in South Vietnam ended and the cessation of National Service the Army underwent a major reorganisation.
 2 RAR and 4 RAR were linked on the 15 August 1973 to form 2nd / 4th Battalion, The Royal Australian Regiment (2/4 RAR).

 4 RAR was formed up on the their parade ground by the RSM WO1 W.T.C.
 (Wally) Thompson.
 Members leaving the Battalion for other postings fell out and marched off the parade.
 WO1 Thompson marched the remaining soldiers to the 2 RAR parade ground and handed them over to WO1 K.A.Hall, RSM 2/4 RAR.

 Whilst they were away from the old 4 RAR lines the unit signs were changed to 2/4 RAR.
 The combined soldiers from 2 Battalion and 4 Battalion were marched back to their new lines where 4 RAR had previously resided under the direction of WO1 Ken Hall the new 2/4 RAR RSM.